 The design of the new RI-MUHC at the Glen site emphasizes the importance of translational research by grouping its basic laboratory, clinical, and evaluative research in close proximity.
 Research activities are housed in two main centres: the Centre for Innovative Medicine (clinical research) and the Centre for Translational Biology (fundamental or pre-clinical research).
-These centres integrate with other clinical research units, notably the Centre for Outcomes Research and Evaluation, soon to be housed at both 5252 de Maisonneuve Blvd.
-W. and at the MGH-MUHC.
+These centres integrate with other clinical research units, notably the Centre for Outcomes Research and Evaluation now housed adjacent to the Glen site at 5252 de Maisonneuve Blvd.
+W., with work underway for additional space at the MGH-MUHC.

 The McConnell Centre for Innovative Medicine

 The McConnell Centre for Innovative Medicine (CIM), serving more than 250 clinical and evaluative researchers, is a multi-purpose evaluation unit with dedicated research space.
 Located at the Glen site, the CIM was designed to capitalize on basic research advances of MUHC and other McGill scientists.
 A comprehensive paediatric and adult technology platform for clinical research, the CIM houses cardiorespiratory and exercise physiology, medical imaging, endoscopy and surgery suites, among others.